agentmorris/camera-trap-ml-survey/README.md

 <!-- None right now, you should <a href="mailto:dmorris@cs.stanford.edu">email me</a> to tell me what I&rsquo;m missing! -->

+Curry R, Trotter C, McGough AS.
+Application of deep learning to camera trap data for ecologists in planning/engineering--Can captivity imagery train a model which generalises to the wild?. arXiv preprint arXiv:2111.12805.
+2021 Nov 24.

+Auer D, Bodesheim P, Fiderer C, Heurich M, Denzler J. Minimizing the Annotation Effort for Detecting Wildlife in Camera Trap Images with Active Learning.

 Kutugata M, Baumgardt J, Goolsby JA, Racelis AE, Kutugata M, Racelis AE, Baumgardt J, Goolsby A. Automatic Camera Trap Classification Using Wildlife-Specific Deep Learning in Nilgai Management.
 Journal of Fish and Wildlife Management, 2021.

 Cunha F, dos Santos EM, Barreto R, Colonna JG.
 Filtering Empty Camera Trap Images in Embedded Systems.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition 2021 (pp. 2438-2446).